masc-ucsc/docs/docs/pyrope/05b-statements.md

 Code block control statements allow changing the control flow for `lambdas` and loop statements (`for`, `loop`, and `while`). `return` can have a value.

-* `return` exits or terminates the current lambda.
+* `return` is for early exits — it terminates the current lambda before reaching the end.
 The current output variables are provided as the `lambda` output.
 If a tuple is provided, the tuple is the returned value, the output variables are not used.
+For the normal return path, the last expression in the body is the implicit return value and no `return` is needed.

 * `break` terminates the closest inner loop (`for`/`while`/`loop`).
 If none is found, a compile error is generated.